tarwn/lessthandot-hugo/blogs/content/posts/2013-05-30-sharepoint-2013-bi-part-1.md

 ---
 <p class="MsoNormal" style="text-align: justify;">
   Recently I had to give a Power View demo for a client.
 Giving a demonstration means of course you have a demo environment available.
-I could've simply given a demo on Power View using Office 2013 and call it a day, but I really wanted to show the <em>“convert Power View report to PowerPoint”</em> feature, which is only available in Power View for SharePoint.
+I could've simply given a demo on Power View using Office 2013 and call it a day, but I really wanted to show the <em>"convert Power View report to PowerPoint"</em> feature, which is only available in Power View for SharePoint.
 And also because I wanted to write this blog post series of course.
 </p>

 <p class="MsoNormal" style="text-align: justify;">